Interface CommonBuilder

 CommonBuilder jdbcTimeZone(TimeZone timeZone)

-Specify the JDBC time zone for the session.
+Specify the JDBC time zone to use for the session.

 Returns: